Koverkill/toolchain/README.md

 I initially was using WSL as a requirement in our build process for a Linux only utility.
 While that is no longer a need, the workflow in WSL land was nice enough to stay.
 A couple of things I'll point out:
-- If you can, clone repos within the WSL file system ex: `~/Projects`.
+- If you can, clone repos within the WSL file system ex: '~/Projects'.
 - While there is no problem accessing windows files in the WSL file system, there are some speed benefits keeping files used by build tools like IAR in the same file syetem as the build tools.
-- You can access your Linux files in the windows file explorer using `\\wsl$` in the file explorer.
+- You can access your Linux files in the windows file explorer using '\\wsl$' in the file explorer.
 The ability to export your linux distro to be used in WSL allows you to move much of your workflow with relative ease.

 ## [Ubuntu-18.04](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab)